 A Quick Guide to Metal Component Design

 The cutting of the basic shape of the part.
 This is usually the first step in the stamping process.
 The main concerns at this stage of the design include avoiding any burrs which require a further stage to remove.
-In turn this adds time and potentially cost to the manufacture of your parts.
+In turn, this adds time and potentially costly to the manufacture of your parts.

 Every corner of your blank should include a radius of at least ½ material thicknesses.
 This ensures there are no sharp edges.

 To minimize the seriousness of burrs and sharp edges try to avoid sharp corners in the design as well as complex cut-outs.
 Additional vibratory stages are an option, to remove or dull burrs when they cannot be avoided in the production.
 It important to note on your design whether burrs will be a problem or not in your application.

 The forming of any holes or slots in the parts.
 To ensure the end products are fully functional and the manufacturing process is effective you should consider:

 Hole Diameter – the minimum size of any hole should be at least 1.2 x the material thickness of the part.
 Parts with smaller diameters can require extra punching or drilling processes as well as the removal of burrs.
 These additional stages result in a higher cost/unit as well as adding lead-time.